 I don’t have time to write a detailed review of the book, but I’ll tell you what I got from reading it.

-I heard what’s often referred to as piping from the bottom of Hive #1 yesterday.
+I heard what’s often referred to as piping from the bottom of one of my hives today.
 (Read more about piping at Honey Bee Suite.)

-Piping sounds usually come from newly emerged queen bees.
-We requeened this hive back on July 11th.
+Piping sounds supposedly come from newly emerged queen bees.
+I requeened this hive back on July 11th.
 I’m not sure what to think.
 Perhaps it’s not piping at all.
 At any rate, I got it on tape:

 You might need to crank up your speakers.

-I picked up 3 nuc boxes of honey bees last night.
-2 for me, 1 for someone who should be picking up her bees today.
+I picked up three nuc boxes of honey bees last night.
+Two for me, one for someone who should be picking up her bees today.
 Here’s a shot of the boxes and the bees close-up.